Skip to content

 Using the Script Directly:

-python scripts/eval/materialize_dataset.py \
+python scripts/eval/data/materialize_dataset.py \

 --dataset-id curated_5feeds_smoke_v1 \